Whether it’s weight, comfort or cost that’s putting you off, The Great Outdoors examines some alternatives to sleeping bags for wild camping.

 There are plenty of alternatives to a sleeping bag, sometimes favoured by hardy wild campers or those who choose to camp only in warm weather.
 However, the most important takeaway before you venture out is to prepare for the conditions ahead.
 Oftentimes, that means investing in a good sleeping bag, fit for purpose, in order to stay warm and safe through a night outdoors.

-If you find that sleeping bags are indeed your bag, here are some helpful reviews from The Great Outdoors‘ experts:
+If you find that sleeping bags are indeed your bag, you can learn how to choose a three-season sleeping bag and some tips for maintaining your sleeping bag from The Great Outdoors‘ experts.

 Heading out on your first wild camp?
 Check out our campaign Q&As and wild camping tips: